ismail-yilmaz/upp-components/CtrlLib/Terminal/ReadMe.md

 // This example demonstrates a simple, cross-platform (POSIX/Windows)
 // terminal example.

-// On Windows platform, PtyProcess class can utilize two backends:
+// On Windows platform PtyProcess class uses statically linked *winpty*
+// library and the supplementary PtyAgent pacakges as its *default* pty
-// WinPty or the Windows 10 (tm) pseudoconsole  API.
-These  mutually
+// backend.
+However, it also supports the Windows 10 (tm) pseudoconsole
-// exclusive backends can be enabled by setting WINPTY or WIN10 flag
+// API via the WIN10 compiler flag.
+This flag can be enabled or disable
-// via TheIDE's main package configuration dialog.
+// easily via TheIDE's main package configuration dialog.
 (E.g: "GUI WIN10")

 #ifdef PLATFORM_POSIX
 const char *tshell = "SHELL";